On View: June 17, 2017 to November 30, 2017

 MEET THE CURATOR

-GRACE ANEIZA ALI (b.
-Guyana, 1981) is an independent curator, faculty member in the Department of Art & Public Policy, Tisch School of the Arts, New York University and Editorial Director of OF NOTE — an award-winning online magazine on art and activism.
-Her essays on contemporary art and photography have been published in Nueva Luz Journal, Small Axe Journal, and Transition Magazine among others.
-She is a Fulbright Fellow, World Economic Forum ‘Global Shaper’ and an Andy Warhol Foundation for the Visual Arts Curatorial Fellow.
-She received an MA in Africana Studies from New York University and a BA in English Literature from the University of Maryland, College Park.
+GRACE ANEIZA ALI is a Guyanese-American independent curator, faculty member in the Department of Art Public Policy, Tisch School of the Arts, New York University and Editorial Director of OF NOTE Magazine--an award-winning online magazine on art and activism.
+Her essays on contemporary art and photography have been published in Nueva Luz Journal, Small Axe Journal, and Harvard's Transition Magazine.
+She is a Fulbright Fellow, World Economic Forum 'Global Shaper' and an Andy Warhol Foundation for the Visual Arts Curatorial Fellow.

 MEET THE ARTISTS

 KWESI ABBENSETTS (b.
 Guyana, 1976) is a New York-based photography/visual artist who hails from the Corentyne Coast of Guyana.
 He moved to the United States in 1995.
 He is a 2016 New York Foundation for the Arts Fellow in Photography.
 Abbensetts' work has been included in Reginald F. Lewis Museum, MD; African & African-Caribbean Design Diaspora Festival, London; Aljira, A Center for Contemporary Art, NJ; Bedford-Stuyvesant Restoration Corporation, NY; and the Nathan Cummings Foundation, NY.